monkberry/monkberry.github.io/docs/templating.md

 {% endfor %}
 ```

-In this form, body of `for` has access only for variables iterating on.
+In this form, the body of `for` has access only to variables which `for` is iterating on.

 ```js
 view.update({